janse180/dynamiccluster/deploy.md

 Several variables in config are common:

 A list of queues that dynamic cluster cares about.
+Worker nodes are assigned to queues by your queueing system's configuration or using [reservations](deploy.html#cloud-variables).

     queue_to_monitor:
       - short
       - long

-The number of queued jobs to keep in memory for display.
+The number of queued jobs to keep in memory to be displayed on the Dynamic Cluster dashboard.
 Because a queue can have thousands of pending jobs, we only display a certain number.
+To see a full list of queued jobs, please use the queueing system's client commands (such as qstat).

     queued_job_number_to_display: 30